 That's it in a nutshell.
 I want to use said Guru's concepts and some lose verbiage so I can advertise and gain traction in the community of people that follow her.
 I found a list of the company's trademarks and none include the terms I want to use.
-I would not be selling the concepts, just using...
+I would not be selling the...
 Read more »

 We would like to open a non-profit maker space to offer STEAM Camps for students in Washington, DC.
 We would like to sell products, derived from Robert Indiana's LOVE sculpture, made by students and members, to raise $20,000-40,000 to cover the first few months of rent.

-I have a idea that would be something you can pay into with a bailbonds company and want to look in to making this idea work if its possible and so how would I do that without getting my idea stolen but I don't have much money and don't really have any to put into this project I think its a good...
+I have a idea that would be something you can pay into with a bailbonds company and want to look in to making this idea work if its possible and so how would I do that without getting my idea stolen but I don't have much money and don't really have any to put into this project I think its...
 Read more »

 Local law libraries provide ample self-help resources re: Intellectual Property and Business law.
 Typically a Non Disclosure Agreement is a great tool to help prevent disclosure of confidential information re: your ideas.
 You might need to ultimately file for a copyright, trademark, and/or patent,...Read more »